 Day trips: 1.
 Pisa + Lucca, 2.
 Cinque Terre, 3.
 Siena + San Gimignano combined

 10 Days in Tuscany, Italy

 Where to Stay: The Home Base

 Our home base was a villa about 15 minutes from Lucca, in Capannori.
 It was a sweet little area but very rural.
 Walkable from our villa was a winery, a small restaurant (where only one person understood English!), and not much else!
-If we did this sort of trip again, I would probably choose to stay closer to a city like Lucca, only because it was a 15 minute drive and that’s where we went most of the time for dinner.
+If we did this sort of trip again, I would probably choose to stay closer to a city like Lucca, only because it was a 15 minute drive and that’s where we went most of the time for dinner, shopping, etc.

 View this post on Instagram